AljoschaMeyer/bpmux-rel/README.md

 After the `len` bytes, place that many bytes of payload.
 This consumes as much top-level credit.

-If `id == 3`, the chunk is a heartbeat ping for a request.
-The `len ^ 2` bytes following the tag specify the id of the request for which to send the ping. `len` may not be 3.
+If `id == 3`, the chunk is a heartbeat ping for a response.
+The `len ^ 2` bytes following the tag specify the id of the response for which to send the ping. `len` may not be 3.

 ### `Msg(sink: uint2_t, len: uint2_t)`, type nibble: 6 (`0b0110`)